isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/authoring-content.md

+---
+title: Author content
+description: Learn how to Author content
+---

 # Author content {#id221EAJ0A047}

 AEM Guides provides the platform to author content using the easy-to-use user interface.
 You can create your content, preview it, edit it, save the version, and then share for reviews.